felipemrj/Calculadora/DOCUMENTATION.md

 The command line interface was replaced with a graphical one using Java Swing.
 The calculator now opens in a window, with all buttons and the display arranged in a GridBagLayout.
 The display is a read only JTextField that shows inputs and result and each button e a JButton with action listeners connected to the operations classes.
 Now the project has a working GUI, making it much more user friendly.

+## Stage 6: Refactoring and Improvements:

+At this stage, I reviewed and refactored the code for clarity, maintainability, and scalability.
+I introduced helper methods in the GUI to eliminate repetition in button creation and setup, and improved variable naming throughout the codebase.
+The logic for each arithmetic operation was further separated into its own class, reinforcing the object-oriented structure and making it easier to add or modify operations in the future.
+Exception handling was improved to provide better user feedback, especially for invalid operations like division by zero.

+## Stage 7: Final Documentation and Reflection:

+This project is a Java Swing application created to put object-oriented programming principles into practice.
+Throughout the development, I focused on separating the user interface from the calculation logic, which resides in the operations package.
+Each operation is implemented as a subclass of the abstract Operator class, making the calculator easier to maintain and extend.

+Reflecting on this project, I learned the importance of designing code to be modular and readable.
+Keeping the logic separate from the UI made the codebase easier to work with and highlighted the benefits of OOP.
+Using Swing for the layout was challenging at first, but I was ultimately able to achieve the user experience I had envisioned.

+Overall, building this calculator was a valuable learning experience, reinforcing best practices in design, refactoring, documentation, and version control.
+In the future, I would like to add features such as keyboard input support, memory functions, and a history panel to further enhance the application.